Flagships

 KI Data Repository – Phase 1: interim solution for local storage without integration with DORIS

-The flagship at Karolinska Institutet aims to create a solution where KI's researchers can securely and in a structured way store sensitive data and make them accessible through SND's catalogue.
-In the first phase (the flagship project), this is done manually via the interim solution for local storage without integration with DORIS.
-(DORIS is SND's system where researchers can describe and share research data.)
+The Flagship project at Karolinska Institutet aims to create a solution where KI’s researchers can securely and in a structured way store sensitive data and make them accessible through SND’s catalogue.
+In the first phase (the Flagship project), this is done manually via the interim solution for local storage without integration with DORIS.
+(DORIS is SND’s system where researchers can describe and share research data.)
 Phase two will involve creating a permanent local storage solution with an integration between the university storage and SND (DORIS).

 The storage issue is a central part of the work at universities to make research data accessible.
 The results from KI’s project can demonstrate how to create functional storage systems before a final integrated data storage is in place.

-Contact: Fredrik Persson (fredrik.persson@ki.se)
+Contact: Fredrik Bengt Persson (fredrik.persson@ki.se)

 Lund University